The effects of the Covid-19 Pandemic on people over 50

 Over 4 in 10 of those who work full time say their work/life balance has improved because of the crisis.

-We asked if there was anything people had been forced to change because of lockdown or government restrictions, that they will continue to do even when they don’t have to.
+We asked if there was anything people had been forced to change during the pandemic that they'll continue to do – even when they don’t have to.

 Top mentions included ‘walking more’, ‘going out less’ and ‘staying 2m away from everyone.'